210041258/Writing-Novel/README.md

-SUB-CARS DEATILS: https://plexe.car2x.org/tutorial/example2/ to /example5/ to complete study
+Sub-Cars Deatils to complete study: https://plexe.car2x.org/tutorial/example2/ to /example5/

 Car.ned is the deatils about the operation of the car which will be directed to the car
 ---------------------------